thebillkidy/Blog/_posts/AI/2020-01-03-ai-performance-markers.md

 ### R-Squared

-**In short:** R-Squared describes how well a model fits for a linear regresison model.
+**In short:** R-Squared describes how well a model fits for a linear regression model.
 The higher R, the better the fit.

 **Formula:** $R_2 = 1 - \frac{Explained Variation}{Total Variation} = 1 - \frac{SS_{res}}{SS_{tot}}$
 * $\hat{y} = \frac{1}{n} \sum^n_{i = 1} y_i$ (the mean of the observed data)